MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > [!div class="mx-imgBorder"]
 > ![](media/sort-list.png "Sort list")

-Upon clicking a specific customer tile, you will get to this **customer's Power BI report** which is explored below.
+Upon clicking a specific customer tile, you will get to the **Power BI report** for that customer which is explored below.

 ## Customer's Power BI Report
 This report encapsulates everything you need to know about the specific customer you selected on the *Profile* screen.
 It includes four major parts: The Customer Card, selected Customer KPIs, Top Interests and Brands for customers that are like this customer, and this Customer's Activities.